v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-the-report-message-add-in.md

 3. A pane opens that displays the settings that were selected for the Report Message add-in during deployment.<br/>![Settings for the Report Message add-in](media/ReportMessage-reviewaddinsettings.png)<br/>

-4. Review and if needed, edit settings for the Report Message add-in.
+4. Review and if needed, edit settings for the Report Message add-in, and then save your changes.

 ## Set up a rule to get a copy of email messages reported by your users